Dailies of the 401st Squadron

 constant touch with Group Headquarters and field phones connected all guard

 posts with the Guard room.
-Much time was given over to drilling and exercise with
+Much time was given over to drilling and exercise

 formal guard mounts staged each day.
 The Squadron profited by this trip away